 Incomplete proposals will not be considered for review.

-Harmony Biosciences cannot fund projects that will provide a benefit to Harmony Biosciences other than the "incidental and tenuous" benefit that Harmony Biosciences receives in the form of goodwilI, name recognition, and publicity.
+Harmony Biosciences cannot fund projects that will provide a benefit to Harmony Biosciences other than the “incidental and tenuous” benefit that Harmony Biosciences receives in the form of goodwill, name recognition, and publicity.

 We will not consider proposals that include any of the following:

-Harmony reserves the right to withdraw this program prior to selecting and awarding grants.
+Harmony reserves the right to withdraw this program prior to selecting and making award decisions.

-Harmony reserves the right to use grant awardee organizations and winning programs in press materials.
+Harmony reserves the right to use awardee organizations and winning programs in media materials.

-Harmony reserves the right to partially fund grant requests.
+Harmony reserves the right to partially fund program requests.

 Applications and support materials must be submitted in English.